marcoalopez/GrainSizeTools/DOCS/getting_started.md

 https://github.com/marcoalopez/GrainSizeTools/blob/master/grain_size_tools/notebook_example.ipynb

-As indicated in the welcome message, we can get a list of the main methods at any time by using:
+As indicated in the welcome message, we can get a list of the main methods at any time by typing in the console:

 ```python
 get.functions_list()